-Birth control or contraception is defined as the method by which the pregnancy is controlled or avoided in order to control the population at a domestic as well as national or world level.
-Contraception is also called as fertility control.
+Birth control or contraception is defined as the method by which the pregnancy is controlled or avoided to control the population at a domestic, national, or world level.
+Contraception is also called fertility control.

-The population of the world has been increasing exponentially since the Second World War and especially after the beginning of new millennium.
-World Health Organization has been working day in and day out to devise ways for decades by which the world’s population can be controlled and how these methods are made accessible and effective
+The population of the world has been increasing exponentially since the Second World War and especially after the beginning of the new millennium.
+World Health Organization has been working day in and day out to devise ways for decades by which the world’s population can be controlled and how these methods are made accessible and effective, especially to underdeveloped and developing countries.

 Methods of birth control

-There is a long list of birth control methods which have been devised so far along with other natural methods of contraception.
-New concept of family planning and birth control is to plan your family and number of kids according to your resources and situation and decide on a method of contraception which helps you to achieve what is planned.
+There is a long list of birth control methods that have been devised so far along with other natural methods of contraception.
+A new concept of family planning and birth control is to plan your family and the number of kids according to your resources and situation and decide on a method of contraception that helps you to achieve what is planned.

-So, contraception methods are always different for each family and they are to be discussed with them by the doctor in details educating them about the advantages, side effects and failure or success rates.
+So, contraception methods are always different for each family and they are to be discussed with them by the doctor in detail educating them about the advantages, side effects, and failure or success rates.

 Birth control chart